TigerkidYang/CS_Self-study_Notes/Data_Structures_and_Algorithms/DisjointSets.md

 List<Set<Integer>>
 ```

 Easy and clear, right?
-Of course, it's probably the only that person with your intelligence can come up with.
+Of course, it's probably the only one that people with your intelligence can come up with.
 That's why we call it intuitive.

 However, it can't be the right one, or clever people like me will be useless.
 Let's see its performance.